 Poetry is one of the best sources of text for building fluency.
 Its length, rhyme, rhythm, and repetitiveness lend itself well to reading with expression.
-Because it is fun, children are motivated to read more, which in turn helps them become more fluent.
+Because it is fun, children are motivated to read more, which in turn increases their fluency.
 My students keep a poetry notebook of all of the poems we read throughout the year.
 I also include songs that teach and reinforce phonics skills.
 (These songs can be reproduced from The Big Book of Phonics Fun, Carson-Dellosa, 1994).

 For my poetry notebooks I use 2-pocket folders with grommets.

 I select poems for the entire year and give students a complete notebook at the beginning of the year.
 This works better for me than having students add new poems each week.
 The first few pages contain a table of contents so that students can easily find the weekly poems.
 The pictures below show the poems and songs included in one of my poetry notebooks.

 Monday – Introduce a new poem using the Fluency Development Lesson